 Making something new and original was never easy in Hollywood, not even for a wealthy, famous radio personality convinced that his future was to conquer the movies.
-Arch Oboler had an ego a mile wide, which in 1950 was a plus to launch an ambitious independent film about a subject no studio would touch.
+Arch Oboler had an ego a mile wide, which in 1950 was a plus to launch an ambitious independent film on a subject no studio would touch.

 A broadcasting legend for his scary Lights Out radio shows, Arch Oboler is described by Matt Rovner as the Rod Serling of the ’30s and ’40s, leaning toward the weird in his radio plays and often molding them into moral lectures.
 When he turned to filmmaking Oboler tried to do the same with eccentric movie ideas.
 His visionary thinking did yield one monster success: 1952’s Bwana Devil ignited a major 3-D craze, earned a pile of money and kept Oboler in business for twenty more years.

 The one Arch Oboler movie that still stands as superior filmmaking is a self-financed gem that he produced, wrote and directed.
-Oboler filmed 1951’s Five on his own property in the Malibu hills with a skeleton crew of recent graduates from the USC film school, avoiding most of the standard costs of even cheap studio productions.
-Oboler must have been a fan of montage specialist and USC Film Department head Slavko Vorkapich, because the students he hired were all acolytes of Vorkapich’s theories of film.
+Oboler filmed 1951’s Five on his own property in the Malibu hills with a skeleton crew of recent graduates from the USC film school, avoiding most of the costs of even cheap studio productions.
+Oboler must have been a fan of montage specialist and USC Film Department head Slavko Vorkapich, because the students he hired were acolytes of Vorkapich’s theories of film.

-Although there are plenty of literary antecedents, and Oboler’s own radio shows with related themes, Five is known as the very first post-apocalyptic movie set in the aftermath of a nuclear war.
+Although there are plenty of literary antecedents, and Oboler’s own radio shows had related themes, Five is known as the very first post-apocalyptic movie set in the aftermath of a nuclear war.
 Few survivors remain, and five of them gather at a striking modern country house.
 The quiet, thoughtful Michael (William Phipps) has taken up residence there because it has running water.
 The exhausted Roseanne (Susan Douglas) staggers in; the house once belonged to her sister.
-When the lonely Michael begins to pressure the shell-shocked Roseanne, she blurts out that she’s pregnant, and that she wants to go to the city to determine for sure that her husband Steven is dead.
+When the lonely Michael begins to pressure the shell-shocked Roseanne, she blurts out that she’s pregnant, and that she wants to go to the city to see for sure if her husband Steven is dead.
 Michael rules that out — the city is too radioactive.

 They think they are the only people alive until two lost ex- bank employees show up, the sickly Oliver Barnstaple (Earl Lee) and the good-natured Charles (Charles Lampkin).
 On a trip to the beach they find a fifth survivor washed ashore, European sportsman Eric (James Anderson).
 Eric soon strikes a discordant note.
 He’s critical of the survivors’ activities and avoids his share of the work.
-Much worse, he regards Charles as racially inferior, an ‘undesirable.’
+He regards Charles as racially inferior, an ‘undesirable.’

 Atom war was a touchy subject in 1950.
 A lot of misinformation was in circulation, some of it propagated through official channels.
-With many details withheld as a matter of national security, the subject remained a vaguely taboo mystery.
+With many details withheld as a matter of national security, the subject remained vaguely taboo.
 Ten years later, The Bomb was still not considered a topic to discuss around children, at least not at my house.
 But I remember every ‘movie’ contact with the subject.
 I saw a trailer for The World The Flesh and The Devil at age seven, and hadn’t quite understood why the city was so empty.
 I was barely aware of the Cuban Missile Crisis, but became morbidly curious about the scary ads for On the Beach, Panic in Year Zero! and Ladybug Ladybug.

 Once in the cutting room Arch Oboler had to hire a card-carrying Guild Editor.
 John Hoffman was another film theorist who had partnered with Slavko Vorkapich on Hollywood’s most famous montages.
 The movie’s powerful apocalypse prologue was surely Hoffman’s work, with its images of famous world landmarks optically layered with smoke and fire — the first Sci-fi montage of its kind.
 As he owned Five outright Oboler was able to make a highly profitable sale to Columbia Pictures.
 He had been a difficult man to work for, but he honored his contracts.
 His associates and collaborators reported that they were paid their promised percentage points.
 That fact alone makes Five an unusual production.

-Louis Clyde Stoumen later won two Oscars as a producer of short and feature documentaries.
+Louis Clyde Stoumen later won two Oscars as a producer of short and feature-length documentaries.
 He spent much of his later career as a professor at the UCLA film school — where he became the first instructor I met, in 1970.

 Arch Oboler thought in dramatic/poetic terms, which when combined with his production limitations gives Five an odd mix of the real and the unrealistic.
 Only five survivors remain in the whole world, and they all conveniently show up at the same place?
 Each has a story to tell of how they avoided contact with the deadly ‘atomic dust,’ but no attempt is made to explain why they alone survived.
 Everybody else seems to have dropped in their tracks, wherever they happened to be.
 If anybody could survive a poison that effective, there should be many scattered survivors, not just a handful.
 The eerie skeletonized remains of the victims remind us that in 1951 there was no such thing as a ‘gore effect.’
 Nobody wanted to show or see more realistic corpses in movies.